christopher-daniel737/sql_retail_sales_p1/README.md

 ```

--- 4. Average age of customers who purchased from 'Beauty'
+4. Average age of customers who purchased from 'Beauty':
 ```sql
 SELECT ROUND(AVG(age), 2) AS avg_age
 FROM retail_sales